 A canadianfgoodfocus.org article examines the benefits of using what are often described as the "lesser cuts of meat" to prepare cost saving meals at home.

-Chef Ilona Daniels, a chef instructor at the Culinary Institute of Canada, says preparing these cuts requires more patience but they are just as nutritious and tasty as the premium cuts and more economical.
+Chef Ilona Daniel, a chef instructor at the Culinary Institute of Canada, says preparing these cuts requires more patience but they are just as nutritious and tasty as the premium cuts and more economical.

-Quote-Chef Ilona Daniels-Culinary Institute of Canada:
+Quote-Chef Ilona Daniel-Culinary Institute of Canada:

 I always feel like the term lesser cut is a little bit of a misnomer.